 We had searched all day to no avail, and they got on tape a Tapir crossing a river at sunset & two juvenile Pumas at the Guanacaste Trailhead across from Sirena Station!

-Unfortunately we didn’t get to spot them, but maybe you will have better luck since they are definitely around.
+Unfortunately we didn’t get to spot them, but hopefully other Corcovado National Park tours will have better luck since they are definitely around.

 Our return hike to La Leona Station & Carate with Surcos Tours was different than our venture in.

 Instead of postponing our arrival at the beach & river crossings to coincide with low tide, we had to depart at 5 am to try to beat the tide.

 This was earlier than the other groups on Corcovado National Park tours.

 There were only a few spots that became tricky on the return Corcovado National Park hike.

 At one point, we had to climb up a small & slippery landslide where waves were crashing into a massive tree blocking the beach route.

 Another time we had to round a rocky headland in between waves.

 Overall, it seemed that there were always alternative jungle paths in case the tide wasn’t cooperating.